maximmax42/CustomRP-Docs/en/setting-up.md

 ## Notes

 * If you don't want to set up small or large image, leave all related fields in the program blank.
-* If large image is not set, small image settings will be ignored.